Chapter Resources, Book Suggestions, Discussion Questions, and Endnotes

 8 James K. A. Smith, Desiring the Kingdom: Worship, Worldview, and Cultural Formation (Grand Rapids, MI: Baker Publishing, 2009), 40.

 All degrees include core courses such as Greek, Hebrew, Exegesis, OT and NT surveys, Hermeneutics, Preaching, Theology, Spiritual Formation, Pastoral Care and Counseling, Biblical Leadership and Management, Missions and Evangelism.
-Most programs allow some hours of electives, however, few schools offer master’s-level courses in the area of worship.
-This survey is for the Fall 2022 session.
+All programs require some hours of electives, however, few schools offer master’s-level courses in the area of worship.
+Some schools offer an M.A. or MDiv. with concentrations in worship.
+This survey is for the Fall 2024 session (updated September 2024).